 Diseases & conditions

 Many diseases and conditions can originate in the bladder.
-“The most common bladder problems I see in my practice in women are frequent urges to urinate and leakage of urine,” said S. Adam Ramin, urologic surgeon and founder of Urology Cancer Specialists in Los Angeles, California.
-Leakage and frequent urges often are caused by the decreased capacity of the bladder and over-activity of the bladder.
-An over active bladder, according to the Mayo Clinic, can be caused by a wide range of conditions, constipation, excess caffeine in the system and many other causes.
-Leakage of urine can also be caused by bladder spasms or stress.
+"The most common bladder problems I see in my practice in women are frequent urges to urinate and leakage of urine," said S. Adam Ramin, urologic surgeon and founder of Urology Cancer Specialists in Los Angeles, California.
+Leakage and frequent urges often are caused by the decreased capacity of the bladder and overactivity of the bladder.
+An overactive bladder can be caused by a wide range of conditions, including constipation and excess caffeine in the system, according to the Mayo Clinic.
+Leakage of urine, or incontinence,can also be caused by bladder spasms or stress.
 A bladder sling is sometimes used to treat stress urinary incontinence.

 "The most common bladder problems in men are frequent urination at nights and incomplete bladder emptying.
 This is usually due to an enlarged prostate causing obstruction of bladder emptying," Ramin told Live Science.

 Bladder infections may be another cause of frequent urination.
 Bladder infections, also called cystitis, are among the most common bacterial infections, according to Harvard Health.
 Around one-third of all females get a bladder infection at least once.
 Some of the symptoms include burning or pain during urination, needing to urinate a lot though only a small amount of urine is passed each time, sudden needs to urinate, lower abdomen pain and cloudy or bloody urine.

 Another problem that can originate in the bladder is bladder cancer.
 About 577,400 people in the United States live with bladder cancer, according to the National Cancer Institute.
 It typically affects older people, though younger people have been known to develop bladder cancer, according to the Mayo Clinic.
 Some symptoms of bladder cancer include blood in the urine, frequent or painful urination and back or pelvic pain.